Blacks Fork: History

-The river is named for Arthur Black, who trapped in the area in 1824 as an employee of the Ashley/Henry Company.
+The river is named for Arthur Black, who was trapped in the area in 1824, as an employee of the Ashley/Henry Company.

 In 1843, mountain man Jim Bridger and his partner Louis Vasquez constructed a trading post on the Blacks Fork, located west of the present-day Lyman, known later as Fort Bridger.
 The post soon became a popular stop along the Oregon and California trails and later marked the point at which the Mormon Trail left the other two and continued into Utah.

+Climate

+The Buck Pasture SNOTEL weather station is located near the source for the west fork of the Blacks Fork River.